 4 : to make productive of holiness or piety

-In short, it is the process God uses, in His mysterious ways, to make people more like Christ as they follow and seek Him throughout their lives.
-I call it a miracle, because, it is.
+In short, God uses the process in His mysterious ways to make people more like Christ as they follow and seek Him throughout their lives.
+I call it a miracle because it is.
 How God can take a filthy sinner, save them from their evil ways, and begin a supernatural work in them to make them holy is truly beyond comprehension.

-I had a conversation recently with a teenage girl who expressed frustration at the fact that she didn’t know if God was working in her life.
+I recently had a conversation with a teenage girl who expressed frustration that she didn’t know if God was working in her life.
 She wanted to be a mature Christian but didn’t see that it was happening.

 Two passages immediately came to mind which address that topic, more or less.

 For I am confident of this very thing, that He who began a good work in you will perfect it until the day of Christ Jesus. – Philippians 1:6